nodejs/node/doc/api/process.md

 * {Object}

-The `process.config` property returns an `Object` containing the JavaScript representation of the configure options used to compile the current Node.js executable.
+The `process.config` property returns a frozen `Object` containing the JavaScript representation of the configure options used to compile the current Node.js executable.
 This is the same as the `config.gypi` file that was produced when running the `./configure` script.

 An example of the possible output looks like: